List of Friday the 13th characters: Cort

-Carter "Cort" Andrews is a scruffy, work-shy layabout who arrives with Megan, Paula and Sissy to teach the boys coming to the summer camp.
+Cort is a scruffy, work-shy layabout who arrives with Megan, Paula and Sissy to teach the boys coming to the summer camp.
 He instantly gets on the wrong side of Sheriff Garris who disapproves of his dress sense and manners.
 Cort meets up with his girlfriend Nikki in her RV to have sex whilst listening to loud music, suddenly, the power goes off.
 Cort goes to investigate and finds the wire cut.
 Spooked, Cort decides to leave and starts driving the RV recklessly sending Nikki flying.
 She is pulled into the bathroom and killed by Jason via having her face forced into a mirror.
 Cort continues to drive while listening to Alice Cooper's "Teenage Frankenstein" on high volume; he spots Jason in the rear view mirror as Jason grabs his head and stabs him in the temple, killing him and causing the mobile home to crash.